Matrix Completion Methods for the Total Electron Content Video Reconstruction: Methodology

 \subsection{Theoretical Properties of the Algorithm}

 In this section, we provide theoretical results for the convergence rate of the algorithm and show that the algorithm converges to a stationary point of the problem defined in Equation \eqref{softALS-TSSH}.
-Proofs, following those in \cite{hastie2015matrix}, are included in the appendices.
+Proofs, following those in \cite{hastie2015matrix}, are included in the Supplemental Materials \cite{Supplement}.

 Recall that the objective function to minimize is defined in \eqref{softALS-TSSH}, which is $F(A_{1:T},B_{1:T})$.
 We approach this optimization problem by the majorization-minimization and alternating least squares (ALS) methods.
 The first theoretical result, Theorem~\ref{descent-theorem}, indicates that each update on $A_t$ and $B_t$ does not not increase the objective function value.